marsgroves/HackTheBox/README.md

 11. Select type: ROT13, paste the copied data onto the Encoded Text box and click Decode.
 You will get something like below.

-12. So, as we can see in Decoded Text, in order to generate an invite code, we need to make a POST request to “https://www.hackthebox.eu/api/invite/generate”.
+12. As we can see in Decoded Text, in order to generate an invite code, we need to make a POST request to “https://www.hackthebox.eu/api/invite/generate”.

+13. Fire up your terminal/ command-prompt.
+And make a POST request by typing: